naorbar/data-integration-test/README.md

 3. Restart PDI to have it load the jdbc driver (jar file)
 4. Set the db connection step (i.e. Table Input or Table Output) with a Generic Connection as shown here:
    <img src="./images/PDI_HowToConfigureDatabaseConnection.PNG" alt="PDI_HowToConfigureDatabaseConnection.PNG" width="50%" height="50%"/>
- - Follow this thread to solve any database time zone issue: https://stackoverflow.com/questions/26515700/mysql-jdbc-driver-5-1-33-time-zone-issue
+5. Follow this thread to solve any database time zone issue: https://stackoverflow.com/questions/26515700/mysql-jdbc-driver-5-1-33-time-zone-issue

 ## Additional Requirements:
-1. The test should take ~3 hours to complete; though the completeness of the task should take precedence over the time limitation.
+1. The test should take ~3 hours to complete; note that the completeness of the task should take precedence over the time limitation.
+2. You're encouraged to use the internet; feel free to use any **digital** resource in order to quickly solve technical issues or understand the tools you're using.
-2. Please submit the solution (ktr script) via email to: naor.b@webpals.com
+3. Please submit the solution (ktr script) via email to: naor.b@webpals.com

 **Goodluck** :+1: